 If you flexibly retire

-If you flexibly retire from the LGPS i.e. with your employer’s consent and you reduce your hours or move to a less senior position in your employment, and you take some or all of your main LGPS benefits, the rules about taking your AVC are slightly different.
+If you flexibly retire from the LGPS (i.e. with your employer’s consent you reduce your hours or move to a less senior position and take some or all of your main LGPS benefits) the rules about taking your AVC are slightly different.
 If this applies:

 if your AVC plan started before 13 November 2001 you must use all of your AVC plan in one or more of the ways described in options above at the same time as you take your flexible benefits.
 Your AVC plan will cease.